 Students can speak directly with the instructor at any point during class and participate in class discussions via a hands-free phone bridge.
-You'll also be able to hear the other students attending the same class but from other ONLC locations as we find Q&As are typically helpful for everyone's learning.
+You'll also be able to hear the other class attendees even though they're at various ONLC locations as we find Q&As are typically helpful for everyone's learning.

 ONLC has over 300 classrooms across the country because we know the classroom provides an interruption-free environment so you can get down to the business of learning.